HankB/pmb/README.md

 ### Swapping to another OS.

 * Identify candidates by label as shown by `lsblk`.
 Q: How will this differentiate between OS installations and other partitions the user may create?
 It seems like it will be necessary to keep a table of OS installations and their partitions, perhaps in the original OS installation filesystem.
 Or does it make sense to create a small filesystem to include this?
+(Yes, small filesystem to manage this.)
 * Confirm settings in `/boot/firmware/cmdline.txt` and `/etc/fstab` to make certain they have not been modified by an upgrade since originally performed.

 ## Alternatives